MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <b>Benefits and Achievements</b>

-- Efficient Search Engine Indexing: We significantly improved the efficiency of search engine indexing, resulting in a 30% reduction in indexing time.
-This expedited the appearance of new content in search results, enhancing our website's visibility.

-- Increased Page Indexing: Within just one week of implementing the custom sitemap index, we observed a remarkable 20% increase in the number of pages indexed by search engines.
+- 20% increase in the number of pages indexed by search engines.
 This boost in indexing contributed to increased organic traffic and visibility.
+- 30% reduction in indexing time.
+This expedited the appearance of new content in search results, enhancing the website's visibility.